 I love Kate Tempest’s name.
 I love her look, too, for its Joplin-esque qualities.
 And I especially love some of Tempest’s craftsmanship in her debut novel, The Bricks That Built the Houses.
 Tempest’s work is worth reading if only for the poetry of her writing and its so-called urban edginess.
 It’s also worth experiencing for a peek into the lives of England’s twenty-somethings, many of them as misguided and uncertain as America’s millennials.

 In the first seven pages, we meet Harry (female), Leon, and Becky, who are leaving town — perhaps running away?
 “They’re driving past the streets, the shops, the corners where they made themselves.
-Every ghost is out there, staring.
-Bad skin and sunken eyes, grinning madly at them from the past.
-It’s in their bones.
-Bread and booze and concrete.
-The beauty of it.

 A complicated tale of sibling rivalry set against the backdrop of a once-grand English manor.